A Family Dispute Resolution Practitioner or Mediator is a neutral third party who assists people to resolve their disputes.

 • Master of Applied Law (Family Law) (College of Law)

-We have a number of Mediators and Family Dispute Resolution Practitioners that provide their services through Illawarra Family Law Mediation.
 We ensure that if you have a parenting matter, your mediation will be conducted by a Family Dispute Resolution Practitioner (FDRP) authorised to issue Section 60I certificates.
 We also offer a Child Inclusive Mediation Service if your matter is deemed appropriate for Child Inclusive Mediation.

 Our Process